squidgy617/BrawlInstallerPlugins/README.md

 - Extract characters from a build as fully installable packages - either individually or en masse.
 - Installed characters playable in all modes, including support for [Subspace Emissary Ex](https://github.com/Sammi-Husky/BrawlEx/releases).
 - Automatic detection and handling of conflicts on fighter IDs, names, soundbanks, Effect.pac IDs, and more.
+- Tools to compare BrawlCrate-compatible files and apply changes from one file to another.
 - Numerous settings to support many different kinds of builds.
 - Tools to easily list IDs already in use in a build.
 - Automatic backup and restore features in case of unintended results.